Stories of past, present, and future women pioneers, scientists, scholars, and artists.

 - 1h 32m

-Widely regarded as the first woman of African American descent to have a pilot’s license, Bessie Coleman soared across the sky.
-Her goal was to encourage women and African Americans to reach their dreams.
-Unfortunately, her career ended with a tragic plane crash, but her legacy lives on.
+Widely regarded as the first woman of Native American and African American descent to have a pilot’s license, Bessie Coleman has long inspired women like her to reach their dreams.
+Unfortunately, her career ended with a tragic plane crash — but her legacy lives on.

 - 6 episodes